 With CPC, you pay every time someone clicks on your ad.
 This means that even if thousands of people see it, you won’t be charged until someone actually clicks through to your site.
-With CPM, you pay every time LinkedIn shows your ad to 1,000 users, regardless of whether or not anyone clicks on it.
+With CPM, you pay every time LinkedIn shows your ad to 1,000 users, regardless of whether anyone clicks on it.

 Both pricing models operate like auctions, and you compete with other advertisers for impressions and clicks.
 Your bid is the max amount you are willing to pay for whichever action you’ve chosen.